 Similarly, if you apply a negative voltage to the anode and positive to cathode you are reverse biasing a diode.
 And current following through the diode in reverse bias is leakage current.
 You know, this leakage current is too low but sometimes we do consider it and sometimes we neglect it.

 In the forward bias region, the diode can be considered as a closed switch.
 While in reverse bias region it acts as an open switch.
-Keeping these points in mind, one can define a diode as a switch.
 In many circuits, it is used as a switch for it very low on state power loses, reliability and cost.

-The curve is called VI curve because at X-axis you have voltage and at Y-axis you have current.
+Basically, it is called VI curve because at X-axis you have voltage and at Y-axis you have current.
 The green region is the forward bias region.
 You can see that after the VF (Knee voltage), forward diode current increased.
-This means it is on and operating perfectly.
-Knee voltage differs for silicon and germanium diodes.
+This means diode is on and operating perfectly.
+Knee voltage differs for silicon (0.7V) and germanium (0.3V) diodes.

 The datasheet is the only source to find these ratings for any diode.
 Datasheets are made by manufacturers so that everyone can use it to make their projects perfectly without damaging any device.
 Reading a datasheet is very important and sometimes people do not understand how to look for specific information in it.
 I am going to help you with this problem